ropensci/redland-bindings/R/redland/README.md

 ## Example Usage

-The `redland` library can be sued for a wide variety of RDF parsing and creation tasks.
+The `redland` library can be used for a wide variety of RDF parsing and creation tasks.
 Some examples are provided in the `redland_overview` vignette.
 As a quick start, here is an example that creates an RDF graph using an in-memory storage model, adds some triples, and then serializes the graph to disk.